mallikaravi/ATM/README.md

 2. Change password
 3. Delete profile

-It is an application used for performing banking operations.
+This application is used for performing banking operations.

 They are: